 In order for a player to customize her automata character, she need only locate a craftsman willing to do the work, pay the cost (in CPs-clockwork points-and associated gold), and have an unmodified location available.
-The craftsman must succeed at a Craft (clockworks) check.
-The DC is 10 for a minor customization, 20 for a major customization, and 30 for a greater customization.
+If the player wants a modification for an area already customized, she must pay twice the cost in gold for the new customization and subsequently loses all the benefits from the original customization (which is removed).